misaellopezg/RobotFLock-520FinalProject/README.md

 ### Understanding Sensor Positioning and Data Retreival
 After editing the .json file, I kept positioning the sensors wrong.
 I also kept retreiving the sensors in the wrong order because I would place them wrong.
 Workaround: I spawned a robot in the environment offset from the origin to figure out which sensor was which.
 I also played around with the .config file until I orderd the sensors in the correct way.
+### Getting the Robot to Target another Robot
+It took me a while to understand how to use the sensors to follow a target.
+Workaround: I was able to use the  sensor_reflection_type() method to find the target, as well as use aditional sensors to check to see which direction the target was moving.
 ### Spawning Unique Follower Robots
 This proved to be a challenge because of function inexperience.
 Workaround: I did not know I was supposed to create the .so file for the target agent to be spawned.
 After reading the ENVIRO documentation, cleaninig and remaking the project, this issue went away.